 Will need to develop a better one-on-one offensive attack

 Summary: It is rare to find a player of Jones' height with the athleticism that he possesses.
-He does not yet have a complete basketball game but all the skills are there for him to be a dynamic NBA player which is why he should be a top-five lock this summer; possibly going first overall.
+He does not yet have a complete basketball game but all the skills are there for him to be a dynamic NBA player.
+However, he suffered through a disappointing freshman campaign which hurt his stock, ultimately resulting in his return to Waco.
+He is still a top-10 prospect based on talent alone and could sneak into the top five if he really emerges as a sophomore.

 Player Comparison: Anthony Randolph.
 Potential, potential, potential.
-That is all we hear about when people discuss Jones' NBA prospects, and we keep waiting for Randolph to cash in on his potential as well.
-Both players are tall, lengthy, thin and athletically gifted, but still raw in their all-around game and not at all physical.
-Randolph has not reached that potential yet but if Jones does, he can be a very special player.
+That is all we hear about when people discuss Jones and we keep waiting for Randolph to cash in on his potential as well.
+Both players are tall, lengthy, thin and athletically gifted, but still raw in their all-around game.
+Randolph has not reached that potential yet, but if Jones does, he can be a very special player.